 Also known as porous bone, osteoporotic bone is spongy and full of holes.
-This condition causing low bone mass, makes bone more fragile and likely to break.
+This condition causes low bone mass and makes bone more fragile and likely to break.
 Many people are unaware of the link between fractures and osteoporosis.
 If you are over age 50, there is a very good chance that your fracture is related to osteoporosis.

 What causes osteoporosis?

 Osteoporosis may occur for several reasons.
 Heredity plays a role, as does ethnicity.
-It is more common among whites and Asians, though African-Americas and Hispanics may still be at risk.
-If you did not build bone sufficiently during your bone building years, you may be at risk as you age.
-Decreased level of estrogen (in women) and testosterone (in men) may contribute to bone loss.
+It is more common among whites and Asians, though African-Americans and Hispanics may still be at risk.
+If you did not build bone sufficiently during your bone-building years, you might be at risk as you age.
+Decreased levels of estrogen (in women) and testosterone (in men) may contribute to bone loss.
 Inadequate intake of calcium and vitamin D as a child, as an adult, or both may lead to osteoporosis.
 Some medications, although necessary, will cause bone depletion.

 How do I know if I have osteoporosis?

 A bone mineral density test (DEXA) can detect osteoporosis.
 The test uses low dose x-ray to measure bone density in the hip and the spine.
 The test takes less than 15 minutes.
-The test compares your bone mineral density (BMD) with that of a healthy 30 year old, since that’s when bones mass is at its peak.
+The test compares your bone mineral density (BMD) with that of a healthy 30-year-old since that’s when bone mass is at its peak.
 The results come as a T-score in these ranges: -1.0 and higher is normal bone density.
 A score between -1.0 and -2.5 indicates low bone density (osteopenia).
 A score of -2.5 or below indicates osteoporosis.
 As your bone density decreases, your T-score gets lower.

 What if I have osteopenia?